seelabs/scratch_docs/xls-xchainbridge.md

 A bridge connects two ledgers: a locking chain and an issuing chain (also called a mainchain and a sidechain).
 Both are independent ledgers, with their own validators.
 They can have their own custom transactions.
 Importantly, there is a way to move assets from the locking chain to the issuing chain and back: the bridge.
 This key operation is called a cross-chain transfer.
 This proposal is not a single transaction.
 It happens on two chains, requires multiple transactions, and involves an additional server type called a "witness".

 A bridge does not exchange assets between two ledgers.
 Instead, it locks assets on one ledger (the "locking chain") and represents those assets with wrapped assets on another chain (the "issuing chain").
-A good model to keep in mind is a box with in infinite supply of wrapped assets.
+A good model to keep in mind is a box with an infinite supply of wrapped assets.
 Putting an asset from the locking chain into the box will release a wrapped asset onto the issuing chain.
 Putting a wrapped asset from the issuing chain back into the box will release one of the existing locking chain assets back onto the locking chain.
 There is no other way to get assets into or out of the box.
 Note that there is no way for the box to "run out of" wrapped assets - it has an infinite supply.

 ## 1. Introduction

 ### 1.1.
 Terminology

 -   **Bridge**: A method of moving assets from one blockchain to another.
--   **Locking chain**: The chain on which the the assets originate.
+-   **Locking chain**: The chain on which the assets originate.
 On this chain, the bridge locks and unlocks assets.
--   **Issuing chain**: The chain where the assets from the locking chain are wrapped.
+-   **Issuing chain**: The chain on which the assets from the locking chain are wrapped.
 On this chain, the bridge mints and burns assets.
 -   **Cross-chain transfer**: A protocol that moves assets from the locking chain to the issuing chain, or returns those assets from the issuing chain back to the locking chain.
 This generally means that the locking chain locks and unlocks a token, while the issuing chain mints and burns a wrapped version of that token.
 Usually (but not always), the mainchain will be locking and unlocking a token, and the sidechain will be minting and burning the wrapped version.
 -   **Source chain**: The chain that a cross-chain transfer begins from.
 The transfer is from the source chain and to the destination chain.
 -   **Destination chain**: The chain that a cross-chain transfer ends at.
 The transfer is from the source chain and to the destination chain.